beartype/beartype/README.rst

    from typing import Annotated

    # Type hint matching all integers in a list of integers in O(n) time.
 Please
    # never do this.
-You want to now, don't you?
+You now want to, don't you?
 Why?
 You know the price!
 Why?!?
    IntList = Annotated[list[int], Is[lambda lst: all(
        isinstance(item, int) for item in lst)]]